Weber County Tax Sale

 Where can I find a list of properties up for sale?

-The Tax Sale listing is published on our website and in the Standard Examiner four weeks before the date of the Tax Sale and is updated weekly.
-Also, please see the List of Properties For Sale page.
+The Tax Sale listing is published on our website and in the Standard Examiner four weeks before the sale and is updated weekly.
+See the List of Properties For Sale.

 When will the next Tax Sale be held?

 Weber County typically holds its annual Tax Sale the Thursday before Memorial Day.
-This may be subject to change, and the date is usually decided in January.
+The date is usually finalized in January.

 Where is the Tax Sale held?